alexkemp9/Python3docs/README.md

 All the bug-issues on Frames have now (Dec 2024) been answered above (see [Frames](#frames)).
 In short, do not anchor a Frame to a page.

+***Dec 19 Update:*** The *“List of Tables, Sidebars + Figures”* in the Master Document ([ODM](/Programming-In-Python3.odm) / [PDF](/Programming-In-Python3.pdf)) has had duplications throughout the end of the list.
+I could find no reason why until yesterday.
+Whilst updating page-links in *Chapter 10* (starts p445) I discovered that the 3 Images in that chapter were missing from the Master Document.
+Sure enough, all 3 were anchored to the Page rather than a paragraph, etc..
+Changing the anchorage for all 3 + re-updating not only restored the images to the document, but also removed all the duplicates from the Tables’ list.
+I now need to re-find how I managed to originally add Sidebars within that List & it will be good to go.

 2. #### In Writer v24.8.3.2, selecting the whole of an Image caption also selects the image

 > [Bug 164295](https://bugs.documentfoundation.org/show_bug.cgi?id=164295)
 >
 > If the caption is then deleted the image itself will also be deleted.
 The 1st letter needs to be de-selected to prevent that.
+>
+> The Caption is enclosed within a Frame and should, therefore, be isolated from the Image (which also has it’s own Frame).
+Most certainly, any human Editor would expect to be able to be able to delete the Caption contents & leave the Image untouched.
+Somehow, the Caption text entity bleeds into the Image entity and that makes no sense.
+This is rather like selecting a single word in a sentence & then discovering that the system has selected the entire paragraph for you.
+In my mind, Frames should isolate entities one from the other, yet they appear to be performing the reverse act.
 >
 > Whilst producing the bug-report document it was discovered that a paragraph-with-inline-border below the image (see bug#3 below) suffers the same problem.
 So, if the whole of the paragraph is selected, then the image+caption+paragraph will all be selected).
 Then, if the paragraph is deleted all 3 (image, caption + paragraph) will be deleted.
 >